 Whether or not named treatments made by big brands work better than generics has been a point of contention between researchers, healthcare professionals and patients for some time.

 Primary care practices will often issue generics wherever possible because they see them as doing the same job, as well as being cheaper.

 However, patients may be sceptical about switching to or opting for a generic over a branded treatment.
 They might report a higher incidence of side effects, or may find one medicine to be less effective than the other.
 Even when buying medicines over-the-counter, such as headache tablets or cold sore cream, many may choose to spend a little extra and go with the named product they recognise rather than take a risk on something they do not know.

 But does this way of thinking have any foundation in the composition of the medicines themselves?

 We thought we would look into this subject in more detail, by analysing data from our database of medicine reviews, and examining the differences in efficacy and reported side effects.
-We also thought it might be interesting to get into touch with two practitioners from online pharmacy Treated.com, to get their expert opinion on the subject.
+We also thought it might be interesting to get into touch with two practitioners from online pharmacy Treated.com, to get their expert opinions on the subject.back to the list